tomedegroot/study-material/linuxEssentialsCertification/majorOpenSourceApplications.md

 Note: `apt-get autoremove [packageName]` is the best way to completely remove a package.
 If you only use apt-get remove, you can still see parts of the package are installed if you use the `which` command

+###Upgrade###
+`apt-get upgrade` -> get upgrade information and confirm to upgrade ckageName
+`apt-get dist-upgrade` -> upgrade kernel and distribution

+##Hands-on: dpkg##
+dpkg allows to install Debian-based files (*.deb).
+Why?
+1. An application is not available on a repo

+`dpkg -i fileName` -> this does not solve dependencies for you.
+However it will flag in your system that these depencies are required.
+You can then do:
+`apt-get update && apt-get -f upgrade` -> -f is for fix
+`dpkg --get-selections` -> get installed packages
+`dpkg --remove packageName` -> remove a package, but NOT the config files
+`dpkg --purge packageName` -> purge the config files